Easy to Difficult Bible Trivia Quiz

 Answer B: Performing charitable deeds.

-Your sins are not forgiven by performing charitable deeds or righteous works.
+Repentance does not include performing charitable deeds or righteous works.

 Doing good things is not what repentance is about.